metallb/metallb/website/content/configuration/calico.md

 ## The easy way

 As of Calico 3.18 (from early 2021), Calico now supports limited integration with MetalLB.
-Calico can be configured to announce LoadBalancer IPs itself via BGP.
-Simply run MetalLB *without* the speaker pods, and then configure the IP range(s) that you want Calico to announce.
+Calico can be configured to announce the LoadBalancer IPs via BGP.
+Simply run MetalLB, apply an `IPAddressPool` *without* any `BGPAdvertisement` CR.
+When using MetalLB in this way, you can even remove the `Speaker` pods to save cluster resources, as the controller is the component in charge of assigning the IPs to the services.

 See the [official Calico docs](https://projectcalico.docs.tigera.io/networking/advertise-service-ips) for reference.